Images related to the history and construction of Hokule’a and its subsequent voyages.

 Hawaiian fishing canoe

-Hawaiian canoe
+Hawaiian fishing canoe (Magic lantern slide)

 I have always regarded this canoe, with its elegant lines, as one of the most beautiful Polynesian fishing canoes.
 It is not a dugout; it is entirely built from planks.
 This picture was taken in 1914.